When the Relationship Meant to Hold You Didn’t

 In relational expectations.

-In patterns of attention and response.
+In reflexive patterns of attention, emotion, and response.

-Ways of staying connected.
+Ways of preserving connection.

 Ways of staying safe.